GioF71/spotconnect-upnp-docker/README.md

 ## Configuration

-Configuration will be available with a set of environment variables.
+Configuration is available through a set of environment variables.
-There are currently just a few variables available to set; more will come as soon as possible.
+There are currently just a few variables available to set, but more will come as soon as possible.

 VARIABLE|DESCRIPTION
 :---|:---